Asiatic cheetah: In captivity

 In February 2010, photos of an Asiatic cheetah in a "Semi-Captive Breeding and Research Center of Iranian Cheetah" in Iran's Semnan province were published.
 Another news report stated that the centre is home to about ten Asiatic cheetahs in a semi-wild environment protected by wire fencing all around.

 In January 2008, a male cub aged about 7–8 months was recovered from a sheep herder and brought into captivity.
 Wildlife officials in Miandasht Wildlife Refuge and the Turan National Park have raised a few orphaned cubs.

 In 2014, an Asiatic cheetah was cloned for the first time by scientists from the University of Buenos Aires.
 The embryo was not born.

 In December 2015, it was reported that 18 Asiatic cheetah cubs had recently been born at Pardisan Park.

 In May 2022, an Asiatic cheetah gave birth to three male cubs in a facility in Iran; two died shortly after with Pirouz being the lone survivor.
-This is the first known reproduction of the subspecies in captivity.
+This is the first known reproduction of the Asiatic cheetah in captivity.
 On 28 February 2023, Pirouz reportedly died in the veterinary hospital in Iran due to kidney failure.
-In August 2023, a young male Tara died from anemia caused by a leech infestation.
+In August 2023, a young male died from anemia caused by a leech infestation.
+As of April 2024, five Asiatic cheetahs reside in a breeding facility in the country.